 One of the more popular things to do is to ride the Fløibanen Funicular to the top of Mount Fløyen and enjoy picturesque views from the top.
 Our plan was to exit the ship and head straight to the queue before the organized tours arrived.
 However, we had to go first to the visitor’s centre to get our tickets, and by the time we got to the base of the hill, there was a massive queue.
 Therefore, our top recommendation is to purchase tickets online in advance.

 Next, we headed to Bryggen, the old town, a UNESCO world heritage site.
 Here we found colourful buildings, cafes, shops and more along the waterfront.

 - Fish market

 The outdoor fish market seemed popular with locals as well as tourists.
-We couldn’t resist the huge shrimp which turned out to be as tasty as they looked.
+We couldn’t resist the huge shrimp, which turned out to be as tasty as they looked.
 Whale meat, reindeer sausage, and whale sausage were also available.
-It appears none of the animal goes to waste, as nearby we found pelts of fox, reindeer, and seals for sale.
+It appears none of the animals goes to waste, as nearby, we found pelts of fox, reindeer, and seals for sale.

 We explored the above on our own, something very easy to do here.
 Of course, by doing so, we missed the personal anecdotes and history that we normally get from a city guide.

 If we were to visit Norway’s second-largest city today, we would join this top-rated and well-priced 2-hour walking tour which hits nearly all the highlights.
 Therefore, after the tour, I would head over to the funicular and enjoy the views.

 Surrounded by spectacular Norwegian fjords, there are also popular smaller-boat cruise options out of Bergen.
 Based on price and reviews, the top two options are:

 - Osterfjord, Mostraumen and Waterfall Cruise